 North Wales Fire and Rescue Service is urging people to stay safe and protect their homes from fire by following twelve tips for festive fire safety:

-3. Make sure your family and visitors staying for the festive period know what to do in an emergency.
-Practice an fire escape plan.
+- Make sure your family and visitors staying for the festive period know what to do in an emergency.
+Practice a fire escape plan.

-Stuart added: "Everyone likes to enjoy themselves over the holiday period, and we are just asking them to keep safety in mind while celebrating.
-I would also like to remind residents about the dangers of cooking after drinking alcohol - cooking and drinking just do not mix.
+Justin added: "Everyone likes to enjoy themselves over the holiday period, and we are just asking them to keep safety in mind while celebrating.
+I would also like to remind residents about the dangers of leaving cooking unattended and cooking after drinking alcohol - cooking and drinking just do not mix.

 "We all need to consider the possible consequences of our actions and think safe to stay safe.